-The financial information is prepared in accordance with International Financial Reporting Standards.
-There are no significant factors affecting the comparability of financial data between 2019 and 2020.

-Further discussion of the operating results for fiscal 2020 can be found in the Management's Discussion and Analysis for the year ended December 31, 2020 available at www.algonet.com/investor-relations.
+The financial information above is prepared in accordance with International Financial Reporting Standards.
+There are no significant factors affecting the comparability of financial data between 2020 and 2021.
+Further discussion of the operating results for fiscal 2021 can be found in the Management's Discussion and Analysis for the years ended December 31, 2021, 2020 and 2019 available at www.algonet.com/investor-relations.